RHC4TP/operators/examples/marketplace/etcd-helm/README.md

 If you're in the habit of using the "latest" tag for your images, make sure you specify it.
 Because of how the automation is written that picks up these images, we need a tag to be present.

-All images must be certified in the registry.connect.redhat.com registry (The examples are in quay, but that won't work for the marketplace).
+All images must be certified in the registry.connect.redhat.com registry (The examples are in other repos, but that won't actually work).